coreboot/coreboot/Documentation/soc/amd/psp_rom_armor.md

 that protects SPI flash memory from unauthorized modifications.
 It enforces access control to specific regions of the SPI flash, allowing only whitelisted operations in System Management Mode (SMM).
 The ownership of the SPI flash changes from the x86 to the PSP.
+Since the PSP is the owner of the SPI flash controller, it can access its non-volatile regions in the flash used for *fTPM storage* and *RPMC* and the *RPMC counters* by itself and doesn't need the *PSP SMI handler* for flash access.
+Using ROM Armor can thus improve the real-time behavior of the system since it uses less System Managment Interrupts.

 There are two versions of ROM Armor:
 - **ROM Armor 2**: Earlier implementation requiring PSP-mediated access for all flash operations (read, write, erase)
-- **ROM Armor 3**: Enhanced implementation allowing direct read access while maintaining PSP-mediated write and erase operations
+- **ROM Armor 3**: Enhanced implementation allowing direct MMIO read access while maintaining PSP-mediated write and erase operations

+**Note:**
+When ROM Armor has been enabled the system can be no longer updated from the OS or the UEFI Shell!
+You must build a firmware that supports *in-firmware update mechanisms*, like UEFI capsule on disk updates, to update the SPI flash.

 ## ROM Armor 2